burwinliu/personalWebsite_v1/README.md

 ## Credits
 * LogoGithub and LogoLinkedin (found in @/assets/) were found in https://github.com/bchiang7/v4
 * LogoResume and LogoEmail (found in @/assets/) were found at https://iconmonstr.com/ under the name file-24 and email-2 respectively
-* Heavy inspiration from Brittany Chiang, and (as of this version) am using her colour scheme.
+* Heavy inspiration from Brittany Chiang.
 A huge thank you, you can find her here https://github.com/bchiang7 and see her site here https://brittanychiang.com